Shopify/checkout-sheet-kit-react-native/README.md

 ```

 See [Usage with the Storefront API](#usage-with-the-storefront-api) below on how
-to get a checkoutUrl to pass to the SDK.
+to get a checkout URL to pass to the kit.

-> [!NOTE]
-> The recommended usage of the library is through a
+> [!NOTE] The recommended usage of the library is through a
 > `ShopifyCheckoutSheetProvider` Context provider, but see
 > [Programmatic usage](#programamatic-usage) below for details on how to use the
 > library without React context.